TheCaptain989/bazarr-cleansubs/README.md

    **`/config/config/cleansubs.sh '{{subtitles}}' ;`**

-   from the post processing command field.
+   from the **Post-processing command** field.

-   The path above is assuming you are running Bazarr from a Docker container and have a volume mount point of '/config'
+   The path shown above is assuming you are running Bazarr from a Docker container and have a volume mount point of '/config'

 **NOTE:** The original subtitle file will be deleted/overwritten and permanently lost.